Gilbocc/cittadinanza/README.md

 1. OneDrive trigger or manual folder selection.
 2. File listing for all PDFs inside the folder.
-3. Loop over PDFs: direct content handoff to prompt stage 1.
+3. Direct document-content handoff to prompt stages.
-4. Loop over PDFs: prompt stage 2 for schema mapping with embedded code execution.
+4. Prompt node for classification.
-5. Loop over PDFs: prompt stage 3 for extraction.
+5. Prompt node for schema mapping with embedded code execution.
-6. Collect all per-PDF extracted JSON into one aggregated dossier.
+6. Prompt node for extraction.
-7. Prompt stage 4 for validation with embedded code execution over the aggregated dossier.
+7. Prompt node for validation with embedded code execution.
-8. Prompt stage 5 for final field mapping.
+8. Prompt node for final field mapping.
 9. Word template population.
 10. Draft sentence storage or delivery.